RSaab/rss-scraper/Readme.md

 ## ToDo:

-- [ ] use HTTPS and SSL certifiates for nginx production setup
+- [ ] use HTTPS and SSL certificates for nginx production setup
+- [ ] allow user sign up
-- [ ] use logging library andl Link container logs to disk files
+- [ ] use logging library and link container logs to disk files
 - [ ] use epoch timestamps for all date/time fields
 - [ ] Swagger-UI (for now it simply serves the ".yaml" schema file)
 	- [ ] integrate full swagger-ui serving, OR
 	- [ ] serve serialized yaml file for use with online demo version on swagger-UI
+- [ ] metrics and monitoring for feed update failures